Concrete Homes Save Energy

 How do we know all this?

 - The energy savings estimates are from a study of 58 single-family houses across the US and Canada.
-Half had exterior walls constructed with concrete using ICFs made of expanded polystyrene (EPS) or extruded polystyrene (XPS) foam.
+Half had exterior walls constructed of concrete using ICFs made of expanded polystyrene (EPS) or extruded polystyrene (XPS) foam.

 - The other half were neighboring houses with wood-frame walls.
 All houses were less than 6 years old.